-A handwashing project has been established in over 25 schools in conjunction with building toilets and handwashing facilities.
+A handwashing project has been established in remote rural village schools, in conjunction with building toilets and handwashing stations (using rain water harvesting).
 By teaching children to wash their hands you will help to reduce illness and create a culture of hygiene.
-Visit the schools with the local team and give presentations, quizzes, and dramas to reinforce the vital training.
-Get involved with using ultraviolet light and gels to help children understand how germs operate on their hands.
+Visit schools with the local team and get involved in presentations, quizzes and activities to promote hand washing, such as using ultraviolet light and gels to help children discover how germs operate on their hands.